 I hope that helps, but if the above steps did not provide a solution to your current quandary, I recommend checking out this Google Webmasters support article about ‘noindex’ to learn more.

-An obvious, yet crucial part of SEO, is getting your site to show up in search results.
-In order to do that, you need to ensure that your website can be crawled and indexed, which means removing the ‘noindex’ tag and unblocking robots.txt from the public parts of your site.
-These settings are essential for success, so do yourself a favor and don’t ignore Search Console warnings or wonky behavior, troubleshoot these issues with the advice and resources provided above.
+An obvious, yet crucial part of SEO, is getting your site to appear in search results.
+You need to ensure that your website can be crawled and indexed, which means removing the ‘noindex’ tag and unblocking robots.txt from the public parts of your site.
+These settings are essential for success, have PCG Digital monitor Search Console warnings or wonky behavior to troubleshoot these issues with the advice and resources provided above.